Kevin Álvarez (footballer, born 1999)

 Kevin Nahin Álvarez Campos (born 15 January 1999) is a Mexican professional footballer who plays as a right-back for Liga MX club América and the Mexico national team.

+Club Career

+Álvarez began his professional career with Pachuca, advancing through the club’s youth academy before making his first-team debut in January 2018 during a Copa MX fixture against Atlético de San Luis.

+In October 2022, he achieved his first professional honor as Pachuca secured the Apertura 2022 title.

+In June 2023, Álvarez completed a transfer to América.

 International career

 Youth

 In April 2019, Kevin Álvarez was included in the 21-player squad to represent Mexico at the U-20 World Cup in Poland.

 Kevin Álvarez was called up by Jaime Lozano to participate with the under-23 squad at the 2019 Pan American Games, with Mexico winning the third-place match.

 Senior

 On 3 July 2021, Kevin Álvarez made his senior national team debut in a friendly match against Nigeria.